regerj/jacobs_register_helper/README.md

 You would then be able to access the raw register value using `link_capabilites_reg.raw`, but this still is riddled with issues.

+### Pros
+1. Named access to fields.
+2. LSP insight into register contents (less going to the documentation).

+### Cons
 1. Reserved bits must be declared in the bitfield, otherwise locations may become messed up.
 This means that it is possible for someone to write to those reserved bits unintentionally, without violating the access pattern.
-2. There is no way to nicely retrieve the actual full register value again, which you would need for writing the register back.
-You would need to turn your object back into a `uint32_t` for the write call.
-This is not possible with this method without some sketchy and probably very undefined pointer casting.
-3. This approach is FULL of implementation defined behaviour.
+2. This approach is FULL of implementation defined behaviour.
 The C++ standard makes few gurantees about the functioning of bitfields within a struct, which leaves it up to the implementation.
 This is because the C++ standard views bitfields as a way of compacting data, decidedly not as a method of defining registers.
 This creates unportable and fragile code.
 This method is advised against very strongly.

 ## My Solution
 My solution involves some MACRO based metaprogramming.
 Essentially, it provides a set of MACROs for creating register definitions of varying widths.
 An implementation of the above problem using my header might look something like this: